scrs-msu/scrsreport/README.md

 Usage
 =====

-This package does not have any public function you can call or documentation you can read.
+This package does not have any public functions you can call or documentation you can read.
 In fact, you hardly see any difference unless you do the following:

 * In Rstudio, click on New Project icon in RStudio or File - New Project...
 * In Create Project window, choose *New Directory*